Language Disorders Factsheet (for Schools)

 What Teachers Should Know

-- have difficulty finding the right words, combining words to form sentences, and understanding the meaning of words and sentences
+- understanding the meaning of words and sentences

 What Teachers Can Do

-- making sure the student understands and writes down assignments correctly to help avoid confusion about what is expected
+- Make sure kids understand and write down assignments correctly to help avoid confusion.